 This ADM practice drum pad comes in a bundle.
-It has the 12-inch snare drum practice along with a serviceable metal stand to hold it up.
+It has a 12-inch snare drum practice along with a serviceable metal stand to hold it up.

 A pair of drum sticks are also provided in the box.
 They’re again decent but nothing fancy.
 Good enough to practice with, but anyone who sticks with it will eventually find the need to replace them with something better.

-An attractive black carrying bag with carry handles is provided too.
+An attractive black carrying bag with carrying handles is provided too.
 It is only large enough to transport the drum practice pad and sticking; not the stand as well.

 - Two-sided practice snare drum pad

 - Hard rubber on the other side

 - Stand with a tri-leg set up to hold the practice pad in place